ssheersh/Quant-Club/zerodha_varsity/mod2/notes.md

 ## Topic 9: The Dow Theory
-Been around since before the candlesticks, but stil revered in the western world, and a blend of candlesticks and Dow theory is used.
+Been around since before the candlesticks, but still revered in the western world, and a blend of candlesticks and Dow theory is used.

 Introduced by CHarles H Dow who founded the Dow Jones financial news service (now the Wall Street Journal), in which he defined Dow Theory in a series of articles.
 Will P Hamilton then popularised over 27 years.